adrianoc/BlogCode/StructCtors/7 - Required/Part 7 - RequiredWillNotSaveYourJob.en.md

 Not perfect, given that the message will probably be very confusing if one is (incorrectly, but understandably) expecting `S2` constructor to be invoked, but there are other limitations rendering this approach even less viable:

-  - Failure to detect constructors not being invoked (at least) in _default expression_ and _array instantiations_.
+  - Inability to detect constructors not being invoked (at least) in _default expression_ and _array instantiations_.
   - Even in scenarios in which this would work it is impossible to guarantee that a ctor will be invoked (for instance, if we change the code at line #1 to `new S2() { v = 5 }`, no constructor will be invoked but no warning/error will be emitted either)

-A more effective alternative (if you deploy your application as a managed one as opposed to AOTing it) to detect such scenarios is by explicitly asserting that struct instances have been initialized[^4] (either by a constructor or some other means) prior to accessing its members; since the code is being JITed one can implement this in a way users can control whether the check should be enforced or not and, if not enforcing, have very little (if any) performance impact, as in the example below.
+A more effective alternative (if you deploy your application as a managed one as opposed to AOTing it) to detect such scenarios is by explicitly asserting that struct instances have been initialized[^4] (either by a constructor or some other means) prior to accessing its members; since the code is being JITed one can implement this in a way users can control whether the check should be enforced or not and have very little (if any) performance impact when enforcing is disabled, as demonstrated below.

 ```CSharp
 using System.Runtime.CompilerServices;